Submit a Review & Earn an Amazon Gift Card

 Gonczi et al (2006) Investigation of the role of TASK-2 channels in rat pulmonary arteries; pharmacological and functional studies following RNA interference procedures.
 Br.J.Pharmacol.
 147 496 PMID: 16432512

 Pope et al (2018) Protein and chemical determinants of BL-1249 action and selectivity for K2P channels.
 ACS Chem.Neurosci.
 9 3153 PMID: 30089357

 If you know of a relevant reference for BL 1249, please let us know.

-Currently there are no citations for BL 1249.
 Do you know of a great paper that uses BL 1249 from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.